citp/privacy-policy-historical/d/di/dia/diagnose-me.com.md

 * * *

-Personal Health Information (PHI): When your Personally Identifiable Information (PII) is combined with known health characteristics.
-For example, if you indicated that you have a certain disease or condition, when that information is combined with your PII, it becomes Personal Health Information.
+**Personally Identifiable Information (PII, also called Personal Information):** Information that can be traced back to an individual (contrast with Non-Personal Information and Aggregate Information).
+Examples of **PII** include your name, home address, telephone number, and email address.

-Personally Identifiable Information (PII) (also called Personal Information): Information that can be traced back to an individual (contrast with Non-Personal Information and Aggregate Information).
-Examples of PII include your name, home address, telephone number, and email address.
+If other pieces of information are linked to **PII** , they also become **PII**.
+For example, if you use a nickname to chat online and give out your real name while chatting, your nickname becomes **PII** when linked with other **PII**.

-If other pieces of information are linked to PII, they also become PII.
-For example, if you use a nickname to chat online and give out your real name while chatting, your nickname becomes PII when linked with other PII.
+**Personal Health Information (PHI):** When your Personally Identifiable Information ( **PII** ) is combined with known health characteristics.
+For example, if you indicated that you have a certain disease or condition, when that information is combined with your **PII** , it becomes Personal Health Information ( **PHI** ).

 Cookies